mason-85/diabetes-diagnosis/README.md

 ***6- diabetes.csv***</br></br>

-A truncated dataset comprising five percent of the original dataset, referenced in the previous link, is utilized in this project.</br></br>
+A truncated dataset comprising five percent of the original dataset, is utilized in this project.</br></br>

 ***7- Procfile***</br></br>